henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 ### Comparing search probabilities for Black citizens in affluent, mostly white neighborhoods

-* Black motorists face a greater chance of being searched in 1st Division than the more affluent, mostly white 5th Division.
+* Black motorists face a greater chance of being searched in the 1st Division than in the affluent, mostly white 5th Division.

 &nbsp;